Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 > 7. Transport cost is zero
 > 8. The network is homogeneous

 There is a tension between the second fallacy – latency is not 0 and the third fallacy – bandwidth is infinite.
 You should transfer more data to minimize the number of network round trips.
 You should transfer less data to minimize bandwidth usage.
 You need to balance these two forces and find the right amount of data to send over the wire.
 So transfer only the data that you might need.

 You should know about safety and liveness properties:

 - safety properties say that nothing bad will ever happen.
   For example, the property of never returning an inconsistent value is a safety property, as is never electing two leaders at the same time.
 - liveness properties say that something good will eventually happen.
   For example, saying that a system will eventually return a result to every API call is a liveness property, as is guaranteeing that a write to disk always eventually completes.

 ### Two Generals’ Problem

 One of the most prominent descriptions of an agreement in a distributed system is a thought experiment widely known as the *Two Generals’ Problem*.
 This thought experiment shows that it is impossible to achieve an agreement between two parties if communication is asynchronous in the presence of link failures.

 The Two Generals Problem is provably unsolvable.

+## Computation Model

-## Consistency Model
+### Consistency Model

+A consistency model is a set of histories.

 > link [Jepsen Consistency Models](https://jepsen.io/consistency)

 [Highly Available Transactions: Virtues and Limitations](http://www.vldb.org/pvldb/vol7/p181-bailis.pdf)

 [Consistency in Non-Transactional Distributed Storage Systems](https://arxiv.org/pdf/1512.00168.pdf)

+#### Linearizability

 [Linearizability: A Correctness Condition for Concurrent Objects](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf)